 6. Link structure

-Links play a big role in how search engines assess your E-A-T. If you want to increase search traffic, understanding and improving your link structure is one of the best ways to do it.
+Links play a big role in how search engines assess your E-E-A-T. If you want to increase search traffic, understanding and improving your link structure is one of the best ways to do it.
 There are three kinds of links to analyze.

 Internal links are important to help your site be crawled.
 ‘Orphaned pages’ are those with no links from any other page on your site pointing to them, and this can tell a crawler that they’re an accident or not important.
 That’s why it’s good practice to link to related content within your own site.
+Internal links also provide context about your pages to Google’s crawler bots.

 Outbound links help search engines understand what your content is about through the linked text and the destination URL.
 The added benefit is that the other business can see your website as a referral source in their Google Analytics, and might thank you by sharing your article on social media or reaching out for a collaboration.